johncarl81/transfuse/documentation.md

 ###### @Extra

 Android defines Extras as data points in a Bundle.
 Extras are used to communicate from Context to Context across the Intent.
-Transfuse allows you to define Extras as injection qualifiers and takes care of the deserialization from the Bundle in the onCreate() method.
-Extras are defined by a String name, the Type and may be declared optional.
+Transfuse allows users to define Extras as injection qualifiers and takes care of the deserialization from the Bundle in the onCreate() method.
+Extras are defined by a String name, the Type, and may be declared optional.
 Using the @Extra qualifier along with the IntentFactory helps enforce the contract specified by the Intent.

-The following Extra injection:
+The following Extra injection;

 {% highlight java %}
 @Activity